cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_design.md

    ...
       env:
         - name: K8S_SECRET_LABELS
-          value: env-prod,env-test
+          value: 'configurable-key:env-prod,configurable-key:env-test,'
 ```

 These labels will have an OR inclusive relationship not an AND relationship.
-In other words, a K8s Secret can either have a CONJUR label or PROD label (or both).
 A customer can also write '*' to imply all K8s secrets in the namespace.
-If 'K8S_SECRET_LABELS' is not supplied, by default, the Secrets Provider will fetch all K8s Secrets in the namespace.
+If K8S_SECRET_LABELS is not supplied, by default, the Secrets Provider will fetch all K8s Secrets in the namespace.

 To read the labels set on K8s Secrets, the Service Account used for the Secrets Provider will need "list" privileges on K8s Secrets resources.